MATRIX PROFILE – ALGORITHMS

-31 August
+31 August 2021 | 5 minutes

 When it comes to data science, the ability to process large amounts of data quickly and efficiently is essential.

-That’s where Matrix Profiles algorithm can be useful.
+That’s where the Matrix Profiles algorithm can be useful.
 By combining the power of recursively mapping data with the ability to incorporate third-party information, it becomes possible to:

 • Identify new patterns and similarities in your data